fsaforo1/my-masters-degree-in-statistics/README.md

 Best taken in parallel with the Bayesian Analysis and Advanced Statistical Modeling modules, and after the Generalized Linear Models modules.
 Having a good background in both Linear Algebra and Real Analysis will for sure make life a little easier in this module.

 The **Computing for Data Science** provides a practical introduction to modern techniques for computing with data, teaching advanced use of the R system and exploring connections to other environments such as C, python, Java, and databases.
-Students learn and practice the use of R for serious applications.
-Hands-on practice with all the paradigms, including parallel, cluster and map/reduce style computation.
+It also provides a hands-on practice on some computing paradigms, including parallel, cluster and map/reduce style computation.

 * [**Advanced Statistical Computing with Python**](http://stronginference.com/Bios8366/lectures.html) and accompanying [repo](https://nbviewer.jupyter.org/github/fonnesbeck/Bios8366/tree/master/) - Chris Fonnesbeck (Vanderbilt University)